jennadar/5G-Core-Implementation-Using-Slicing/Documents/README.md

 $ curl -fsSL https://deb.nodesource.com/setup_14.x | sudo -E bash -
 $ sudo apt install nodejs
 ```
+WebUI is a web interface that allows you to get access to user (subscriber) DB of Open5GS where you can add new user or change information for existing UE (subscribers).

 ```
 #Installing WebUI of Open5GS